Murder (2004 film): Controversies

 The song "Jaana Tere Pyaar" is a reported copy of the Bengali song "Firiye Dao" by Miles, a pop band from Bangladesh.
 Miles later sued the filmmakers, which resulted in the song being removed from the film's original soundtrack.
 The Bangladeshi band also sought compensation for 'hurting its business interests'.
 However, due to challenges in terms of uncertainty about the outcome, lack of information and lack of initiative from the relevant authorities on either side, compensation has not (as of 2005) been yet awarded.

-Although the filmmakers denied all the accusations and said that they have bought the copyrights of the songs 'Kaho Na Kaho' and 'Jana Tere Pyaar' from Pakistani singer Amir Jamal whose album titled 'Kaho Na Kaho - A Fusion of Arabic and Urdu' was released in 2002, Amir Jamal took permission from Egyptian singer Amr Diab, to use his Arabic song Tamally Maak's a portion of lyrics to be reused in the Kaho Na Kaho song.
+Although the filmmakers denied all the accusations and said that they have bought the copyrights of the songs "Kaho Na Kaho" and "Jana Tere Pyaar" from Pakistani singer Amir Jamal whose album titled Kaho Na Kaho - A Fusion of Arabic and Urdu was released in 2002, Amir Jamal took permission from Egyptian singer Amr Diab, to use a section of his Arabic song "Tamally Maak"'s lyrics to be reused in the "Kaho Na Kaho" song.